mr5z/ExLang/README.md

 }
 ```

 Constructor dependencies are declared in the service signature.
 Only `contract` types are allowed as constructor parameters.
+This is enforced by the compiler with no exceptions.

 ```
 service UserService(